Get

 This is possibly the most crucial dog hiking tip of all!
 Being unable to sweat like humans puts dogs at a higher risk of overheating and dehydration.
 But they shouldn’t drink from a stream or any other potentially contaminated water sources, so it’s best to have fresh water and prepare a collapsible water dish in advance.

-6. Have a Lot of Food with You
+6. Have a Lot of Food With You

 You may burn a significant number of calories when you trek.
 Therefore, bring more snacks to keep your energy level high and avoid hunger.
 The same applies to your small dog.
 They need to refuel with food and snacks because their little feet are working hard on the trail.
-Be sure you have a pack of snacks or calorie-dense, healthy goodies on hand.
-When you stop for a snack, your dog can eat energy-boosting treats.
+Depending on how long your hike adventure will be, it’s best to have a pack of treats or even some of your dog’s food on hand.
+When you stop for a snack, your dog can also eat energy-boosting treats.

 7. Allow Your Dog to Rest Frequently